ffi-cross/js-ffi-cross/docs/ref.md

 Same as `ref.writeObject()`, except that this version does not _attach_ the Object to the Buffer, which is potentially unsafe if the garbage collector runs.

-### ref._writePointer(Buffer buffer, Number offset, Buffer pointer)
+### ref._writePointer(Buffer buffer, Buffer pointer, Number offset)

 * buffer - A Buffer instance to write _pointer to.
+* pointer - The Buffer instance whose memory address will be written to _buffer_.
 * offset - The offset on the Buffer to start writing at.
-* pointer - The Buffer instance whose memory address will be written to _buffer_.

 Same as `ref.writePointer()`, except that this version does not attach _pointer_ to _buffer_, which is potentially unsafe if the garbage collector runs.